japila-books/apache-spark-internals/docs/metrics/JvmSource.md

 <span id="sourceName">
 The name of the source is **jvm**.

-`JvmSource` registers the build-in Codehale metrics:
+`JvmSource` registers the build-in Codahale metrics:

 * `GarbageCollectorMetricSet`
 * `MemoryUsageGaugeSet`